The Encyclopedia of American Songs and Musicals

 21 1 - The Boswell Sisters - Don't tell him what happened to me 3:19 (Buddy DeSylva, Ray Henderson, Lew Brown)

 The Boswell Sisters are on the way to become stars.
-It must be admitted that the subtle dose of jazz which gives rhythm to their performances (what seems actually rather natural when you come from New Orleans) makes of them the representatives of the " new sound " of the song.
+It must be admitted that the subtle dose of jazz that gives rhythm to their performances (what seems actually rather natural when you come from New Orleans) makes them the representatives of the " new sound " of the song.

 2 - Annette Hanshaw - I'm following you 3:19 (Ballard McDonald, Dave Dreyer)